azerbasic/AzerBasic/README.md

 About me:

 Hey!
-I'm Azer Bašić.
+I'm <b> Azer Bašić</b>.
 A self-taught developer with an interest in Computer Science.
 I've been close to a computer since an early age, and been passionate about it ever since.

 I really liked to make game servers script and modes back in 2010, and from that, I explored how to code myself, fast-forward to today, I do programming in various languages and technologies, and had the privilege to worked projects for UNFPA, RedBull and much more.